pingcap/docs-dm/en/handle-performance-issues.md

 ### Write relay log files

 When writing a binlog event to a relay log file, the relevant performance metric is `write relay log duration`.
 This value should be microseconds when `binlog event size` is not too large.
-If `write relay log duration` is too large, you need to check the write performance of the disk.
+If `write relay log duration` is too large, check the write performance of the disk.
 To avoid low write performance, use local SSDs for DM-worker.

 ## Load unit

-The main operation of the Load unit is to read the SQL file data from the local and write it to the downstream.
+The main operations of the Load unit are to read the SQL file data from the local and write it to the downstream.
 The related performance metric is `transaction execution latency`.
-If this value is too large, you need to check the downstream performance by checking the monitoring of the downstream database.
+If this value is too large, check the downstream performance by checking the monitoring of the downstream database.
 You can also check whether there is a large latency in the network between DM and the downstream database.

 ## Binlog replication unit

 To diagnose performance issues in the Binlog replication unit , you can check the `binlog file gap between master and syncer` monitoring metric.
-For more information about this item, refer to [monitoring metrics of the Binlog replication](monitor-a-dm-cluster.md#binlog-replication).
+For more information about this metric, refer to [monitoring metrics of the Binlog replication](monitor-a-dm-cluster.md#binlog-replication).
 If this metric is greater than 1 for a long time, it usually indicates that there is a performance issue; if this metric is 0, it usually indicates that there is no performance issue.

 If `binlog file gap between master and syncer` is greater than 1 for a long time, check `binlog file gap between relay and syncer` to figure out which unit the latency mainly exists in.
 If this value is also greater than 1 for a long time, the latency might exist in the relay log uni.
 Then you can refer to [relay log unit](#relay-log-unit) to resolve this issue; otherwise, continue checking the Binlog replication unit.